Skip to main content

 95%

-• The game is relatively short, with most players completing it in under 5 hours, which may leave some wanting more content.
+• The game is relatively short, with many players completing it in just a few hours, which may leave some wanting more content.

 • “The game gradually amps the difficulty by introducing new mechanics every chapter.”

-The music in the game is widely praised for its soothing and relaxing qualities, enhancing the overall gameplay experience.
-Many players appreciate the beautiful soundtrack that evolves as they progress through levels, creating a tranquil atmosphere that complements the puzzle-solving.
-However, some users noted that the music can become repetitive or too loud at times, leading to distractions, and there are limited options for adjusting the audio settings.
+The music in the game is widely praised for its soothing and immersive qualities, enhancing the overall puzzle-solving experience.
+Many players appreciate the gentle, meditative soundtrack that evolves with the gameplay, although some note that it can become repetitive or too loud at times.
+While the music complements the relaxing atmosphere, the lack of volume control options has been a common point of criticism.

-• “My biggest contrast to the good standing of this game is actually the music, as I was expecting calm ambiance through the entire game like 'Lyne', but once you get past the third chapter, the music becomes considerably less zen and even a bit too loud to be able to focus.”
+• “My biggest contrast to the good standing of this game is actually the music, as I was expecting calm ambiance through the entire game, but once you get past the third chapter the music becomes considerably less zen and even a bit too loud to be able to focus.”

 • “To mute the music you have to pause while on a puzzle, which is absolutely terrible design.”